Developing Human Capital

 Raising up Global DX Leaders

 Konica Minolta believes it is essential to orchestrate expert organizations and expand on a global scale the training of leaders who can meet the needs of customers with digital solutions.
-Accordingly, the company is stipulating the requirements for DX leaders, making visible and narrowing down the global candidates for these positions, and implementing education programs in collaboration with external education institutions.
+Accordingly, in training, the Company stipulates the requirements for DX leaders, thereby sourcing and identifying the global candidates for these positions, and then implements education programs in collaboration with external education institutions and provides individual coaching given by officers.

 Developing a Human Capital System

-As the foundation of its OJD,* Konica Minolta, Inc. enhances its impact by providing rank-based training tailored to changes in roles and positions, as well as a range of training programs to raise knowledge and skills.
-In addition, the company offers a wide range of education programs to complement these.
-The company focuses resources on its selective training programs, which train the business producers that will lead Konica Minolta in the future.
-A total of approximately 8,600 employees took the training programs provided in fiscal 2020 (including rank-based training and the Konica Minolta College), and the total time spent in training was approximately 64,000 hours.
-In addition, the average training time per employee per year was about 13 hours (about 1.5 days).
+As the foundation of its OJD*, Konica Minolta, Inc. enhances its impact by providing rank-based training tailored to changes in roles and positions, as well as a range of training programs to raise knowledge and skills.
+In addition, the Company has established a support system to promote self-driven growth.
+Specifically, we have introduced a support system that provides referrals to recommended outside educational institutions and subsidizes the cost of attending educational programs of the individual’s choice.
+A total of approximately 8,600 employees took advantage of such educational programs in fiscal 2021, and the total time they spent was approximately 47,000 hours (excluding e-learning).

 - OJD: A variation of on-the-job training (OJT), OJD refers to the development of abilities while facing real-life work challenges, under the guidance of a superior.